18 travellers have this on their Bucket List

 3 been here

 The Turks and Caicos Islands are not among the most famous islands of the Caribbean.
 That is precisely why traveling here is a good idea.
 The islands are still strikingly green.

-The Turks and Caicos Islands are an archipelago north of the island of Hispaniola and southeast of the Bahamas.
-It’s an overseas territory of Britain.
-The islands are mostly made up of limestone, with many mangrove forests and a rich underwater world.
+The Turks and Caicos Islands group of islands is located north of the island of Hispaniola and southeast of the Bahamas.
+It is an overseas territory of the United Kingdom.
+The islands consist largely of limestone.
+There are many mangrove forests, while the underwater world is very rich.

-This group of islands is a string of islands you can divide into two parts: The Turks islands are to the southeast with the main islands of Grand Turk and Salt Cay.
-And in the north-west are the Caicos Islands with the main islands: South Caicos, East Caicos, Middle Caicos, North Caicos, Providenciales and West Caicos.
+This archipelago most resembles a long string of islands.
+You can divide them into two parts.
+The Turkish Islands lie to the southeast with the main island of Grand Turk and Salt Cay.
+In the northwest are the Caicos Islands with the main islands: South Caicos, East Caicos, Middle Caicos, North Caicos, Providenciales and West Caicos.
 East Caicos and West Caicos are uninhabited.

 More information: turksandcaicostourism.com